 Antibiotics and Prescription Medication

 It can be intimidating to suggest going straight to drugs and medication.
-But as with any disease or sickness, Perioral Dermatitis needs to be treated at its root cause.
 Your doctor may suggest antibiotics along with a course of E-mycin and Elidel cream.
 It can take several months of treatment for results to show but you need to trust the experts and trust the process.
 For most patients, it is normal for treatment to dramatically improve their skin condition but also for flare ups to occur from time to time.
+But as with any disease or sickness, Perioral Dermatitis needs to be treated at its root cause; so you may prefer to look at helping your concern Holistically instead.

 Managing a Healthy Lifestyle